Castletownbere: Treaty port

 On 6 December 1921, the Anglo Irish Treaty was concluded.
 It provided for the establishment of the Irish Free State, which came into existence on 6 December 1922.
 The Treaty included provisions by which the British would retain sovereignty over three strategically important ports known as the Treaty ports, one of which being described in the Treaty as the "Dockyard Port at Berehaven".

 Accordingly, even after the establishment of the Irish Free State, the Royal Navy continued to maintain its presence at the forts and batteries around Castletownbere and on Bere Island (together known as Berehaven).
 Berehaven remained under British sovereignty until 29 September 1938 when, pursuant to the Anglo-Irish Trade Agreement of 25 April 1938, the territory was ceded to Ireland.
 The Times reported the handover of port as follows:

 The Times choice of headline was misleading, as the British troops at Berehaven were not the last troops to leave the Irish state.
 The evacuation of Lough Swilly was yet to take place.

 The golf course near the town was part of the Royal Naval base until 1938.
 The tennis court there used to be where huge oil tanks stood.
 The sentry boxes still exist at the entrance to the golf course and at a jetty on the golf course.
 A golf course existed to provide diversion for the sailors of the Royal Navy.

-The deep-water harbour was, up to the 19th century, much used by smugglers.
 Berehaven is the second safest natural harbour in the world.

 Demographics

-The town had a population of 860 in the 2016 census, with 1,483 in the surrounding electoral district, and approximately 4200 in the Beara Peninsula area as a whole.
+The town had a population of 860 in the 2016 census, with 1,483 in the surrounding electoral division, and approximately 4200 in the Beara Peninsula area as a whole.

 Tourists add to this number during the summer season to a small degree.
 Since the 1960s a small number of immigrants to the area from the UK and continental Europe has increased the mix, and since the 2000s, some Poles and Lithuanians have lived in the area.
-As a fishing port, there is a mix of incoming and outgoing transients, and a local Spanish influence is well established.
+As a fishing port, there is a mix of incoming and outgoing transients.
+A local Spanish influence is well established and a Spanish consulate building is situated in the town.

 Local economy

 Fishing is the chief economic activity in the town with, as of 2012, 80% of employment in the area associated with the industry.
 However, fishing only started up in a major way in the 1950s.
 Ships from the Soviet Union and the former Soviet Union came to Berehaven to purchase and process fish well into the 1990s.
 Castletownbere is currently one of the 5 main fishing ports on the island of Ireland.
-It is the largest fishing port in the country and the 2nd-safest natural harbour in the world.
+It is the largest fishing port in the country.
 It is also home to the Irish Fisheries training School, under the auspices of Bord Iascaigh Mhara (the Irish Fisheries Board).